How to make Ghee - Desi ghee

 - It is also ok if you let the milk solids stick to the bottom but you need to watch carefully

 that it does not get stuck and burnt.
-Cleaning the bottom needs more scrubbing too.
+Cleaning the bottom needs more scrubbing too if the milk solids get burnt.

 the right time.
 So once the fat starts to separate from the milk solids and the milk solids